jasonkuo41/Decuplr.Serialization.Binary/src/Decuplr.Serialization.Binary.SourceGenerator/Readme.md

   - Emmm...., we should allow this, since it's.... constant, wouldn't change
 - Help us create a exact constructor that takes the same parameter....
   - Not cool!
 We will issue a compiler error
+- Cannot support any generics that are larger then 16 arguments (but why), nested generics are fine

 ### Mapping